4pplet/cyber60/README.md

 Verified compatibility list: [Link](./COMPAT.md)

+## Note:
+ALPS and SMK version of revision E are still untested and set as a pre-release.
+These should work, but I recommend using revision D until the design is fully verified and tested.

 ## Availability:
 As an option to DIY, I'll try and keep these available for purchase here: https://4pplet.com/ For DIY, the production files are avaliable in releases.